Alford's late pickoff saves Falcons' 23-20 win over Browns - WHIZ News

 NEW STARTERS

 Rookie Alex Wright and Isaac Rochell were fill-in starters at defensive end for Cleveland.
 Jadeveon Clowney missed his second consecutive game with an ankle injury.
-On Saturday, the Browns ruled out Myles Garrett as he recovers from injuries in a car wreck on Monday.
-Garrett hurt his shoulder, biceps, had several cuts and bruises, and broke a blood vessel in his left eye when he lost control of his car while speeding.
+Garrett, who was hurt when he lost control of his Porsche while speeding, was ruled out on Saturday.

 Browns defensive tackle Taven Bryan (hamstring) also did not play.